phuonganhdt-1773/ttuan.github.io/aboutme.md

 subtitle: Let me be me :v
 ---

 I am Tuấn.
+I'm programmer, writer, cheater and traveler =)).
 I love coding, beautiful girls and beer. :v Now I am Ruby on Rails developer at Framgia Viet Nam.
 This page is where I write smt about my life or what I have learned.